Joanna Kulig: 1998–2018: Career beginnings and stardom in Poland

 In 1998, Kulig won an episode of the Polish television talent show A Chance for Success by performing Grzegorz Turnau's song "Między ciszą a ciszą".
 As a result, she advanced to the show's annual final, in which she came third.
 Turnau later invited her to sing with him on his 2002 album Nawet.
 Kulig also participated in season two of the Polish television talent show Idol in 2002.
 She was eliminated in the semi-finals.

 In 2006, while still in drama school, she made her stage debut as Hermia in the play A Midsummer Night's Dream at the Helena Modrzejewska National Old Theatre in Kraków.
-In 2007, she starred in Grzegorz Pacek's drama Wednesday, Thursday Morning, which marked her film debut and earned her the Gdynia Film Festival award for Best Debut.
+In 2007, she starred in Grzegorz Pacek's drama Wednesday, Thursday Morning, which marked her film debut and earned her the Polish Film Festival award for Best Debut.
 She followed this with the titular role in the 2008 television play Doktor Halina.
 Kulig later admitted that seeing herself in the play on television convinced her to return to acting as she quit briefly.
 She said: "When I was trying to convince myself that it was over and I quit as it was not for me, Doktor Halina came on TV.
 I was impressed.
 I was sitting watching this performance and thought: 'Gosh, I'm really not that bad!'".
 Her performance caught the attention of director Paweł Pawlikowski, and he invited her to audition for the lead role in his film Ida.
 Although deemed unfit for the part, she impressed Pawlikowski who became determined to work with her on another project.
 While making his 2011 psychological thriller The Woman in the Fifth, he created a role that was not originally in the script specifically for her.
 In the film, set in Paris, she portrayed Ania, a Polish barmaid who falls in love with the protagonist American writer Tom Ricks (Ethan Hawke).
 In 2011, Kulig was also partnered with Juliette Binoche for Małgorzata Szumowska's drama Elles, similarly set in Paris, in which she played Alicja, a Polish economics student who moonlights as a prostitute.
 She learned to speak French for both parts.
 While the films premiered to a mixed reception, Kulig's performance in the latter received praise.
 Kevin Jagernauth of IndieWire opined that she "has the potential to be breakout star boasting a strong screen presence and an undeniable beauty".
-She won Best Supporting Actress at the Polish Academy Awards and Gdynia Film Festival.
+She won Best Supporting Actress at the Polish Academy Awards and Polish Film Festival.
 Aside from these two projects, 2011 saw Kulig appear in the war drama Remembrance, in which she performed in German.
 She also starred in the 2011 Polish comedies: Los numeros, Million Dollars and Dance Marathon.
 She earned a Golden Duck nomination for Best Actress for her performances in the last two.